altaga/GHOcard/README.md

         };
         return response;

-- Una vez realizado el pago tendremos las opciones de visualizar el explorer patra verificar el pago en la blockchain, imprimir el recibo o reiniciar el POS para un pago nuevo.
+- Once the payment has been made, we will have the options of viewing the explorer to verify the payment in the blockchain, printing the receipt or restarting the POS for a new payment.

     <img src="https://i.ibb.co/zV3dncY/vlcsnap-2024-01-20-19h13m51s283.png" width="32%"> <img src="https://i.ibb.co/6BM1BLW/vlcsnap-2024-01-20-19h13m40s361.png" width="32%"> <img src="https://i.ibb.co/nB1KrTp/Screenshot-2024-01-20-192624.png" width="32%">

 ### QR Payments:

-- Se crea una orden de pago en la UI de la aplicacion como cualquier otro POS terminal.
-Para el caso del pago con QR seleccionaremos Pay With QR.
+- A payment order is created in the application UI like any other POS terminal.
+In the case of payment with QR we will select Pay With QR.

     <img src="https://i.ibb.co/s5dpp3V/vlcsnap-2024-01-20-18h58m49s410.png" width="33%">

-- Este tipo de pago crear una peticion de pago mediante Wallet Connect, este sera un QR se un solo uso, asi que una vez terminada la conexion en la DApp no habra riesgo de poder generar otra peticion posterior.
+- This type of payment will create a payment request through Wallet Connect, this will be a single-use QR, so once the connection in the DApp is finished there will be no risk of generating another subsequent request.

     <img src="https://i.ibb.co/FxDVtWy/vlcsnap-2024-01-20-18h59m25s134.png" width="33%">

-- Conectarse a la DApp es tan sencillo como abrir el QR reader de nuestra wallet de preferencia y realizar la conexion a la misma.
+- Connecting to the DApp is as simple as opening the QR reader of our preferred wallet and connecting to it.

     <img src="https://i.ibb.co/QnyStkD/vlcsnap-2024-01-20-21h53m45s818.png" width="32%"> <img src="https://i.ibb.co/tPMNqkY/vlcsnap-2024-01-20-21h53m52s645.png" width="32%"> <img src="https://i.ibb.co/txwM9k3/vlcsnap-2024-01-20-21h54m01s616.png" width="32%">

-- Una vez realizada la conexion el POS nos mostrara una pantalla se espera, ya que tendremos que firmar la transaccion en la wallet.
+- Once the connection is made, the POS will show us an expected screen, since we will have to sign the transaction in the wallet.

     <img src="https://i.ibb.co/YhZ7F4R/vlcsnap-2024-01-20-21h56m05s601.png" width="26%"> <img src="https://i.ibb.co/6FjycqQ/vlcsnap-2024-01-20-19h13m13s915.png" width="32%">

-- Una vez realizado el pago tendremos las opciones de visualizar el explorer patra verificar el pago en la blockchain, imprimir el recibo o reiniciar el POS para un pago nuevo.
+- Once the payment has been made, we will have the options of viewing the explorer to verify the payment in the blockchain, printing the receipt or restarting the POS for a new payment.

     <img src="https://i.ibb.co/zV3dncY/vlcsnap-2024-01-20-19h13m51s283.png" width="32%"> <img src="https://i.ibb.co/6BM1BLW/vlcsnap-2024-01-20-19h13m40s361.png" width="32%"> <img src="https://i.ibb.co/1XyQwm4/vlcsnap-2024-01-20-19h13m54s458.png" width="32%">